yuanzhoucq/alfred-chinese-stock-info-workflow/README.md

 # Alfred-chinese-stock-info-workflow

-This workflow fetches Chinese stock information in real-time.
+This workflow fetches Chinese stock information in real time.

 You can cutomize the stock list of your own interests to display.
 Just [download it](https://github.com/yuanzhoucq/alfred-chinese-stock-info-workflow/releases/download/1.0/Chinese-Stock-Info.alfredworkflow) and simply change a stock code list, such as: